mymermer/DataBase_Term_Project/frontend/basketball-stats/README.md

 If you need to handle error from other files, please also add them as paramter you are sending. like:
 <DataTable error={error} />

+Besides of your user view, you need to also send your errors to DataTable as well as parmater.
+DataTable will handle the rest.

 ****************************HANDILING LOADING****************************